cosmos-developer/baby/docs/chapter_4/lesson_12.md

 ]
 ```

-The auth module is responsible for specifying the base transaction and account types for an application.
-Where all basic transaction validity checks(signatures, nonces, auxiliary fields) are performed and show the account keeper, which allows other modules to read, write, and modify accounts.
 * Account: contain authentication information for a uniquely indentified external user of chain.
 Include public key, address and account number.

 ![client configuration](images/account_interface.png)

-* base_account: defines a base account type.
-It contains all the necessary fields for basic account functionality.
-Any custom account type should extend this type for additional functionality (e.g. vesting)
 ```bash
 export interface BaseAccount {
   address: string;